JaCoWymowny/JaCoWymowny/README.md

 ### 🕮 I try to learn from the best and actively participate in:

 - [CodersCrew](https://coderscrew.pl/)
-- [Udemy](https://www.udemy.com/) - React - The Complete Guide by Maximilian Schwarzmuller.
+- [Udemy](https://www.udemy.com/) - React: The Complete Guide by Maximilian Schwarzmuller.

 <hr>